woltapp/react-native-assignment/api/README.md

 * `id`: UUID, a unique identifier
 * `area`: String, an identifier for an area, one of: 'Helsinki', 'Tampere', 'Turku'
+* `booked`: Boolean, true if booked, false if not booked
 * `startTime`: Int, Unix epoch timestamp, the starting time for the shift
 * `endTime`: Int, Unix epoch timestamp, the ending time for the shift